Categories

 In the Bigio case, it was found that that toothbrush art was analogous to a claimed hair brush invention.
 In support of that conclusion, the structure and function of the claimed hair brush invention was found to be similar to that of toothbrushes.
 Both were in the field of hand-held brushes having a handle segment and a bristle substrate segment.
 Also, it was found that toothbrush prior art could easily be used for brushing hair (e.g., human facial hair) in view of the size of the bristle segment and arrangement of the bristle bundles described in the reference.

 Disputes over the proper application of this test are not particularly common, because it is often clear when a reference is or is not from the same field.
 But when disputes do arise, they tend to center around how broadly or narrowly the relevant field of endeavor should be defined.
 Patentees and patent applicants will tend to argue for a narrower definition of the field, which tends to exclude more potential prior art.
-Challengers and examiner may instead argue that the relevant field of endeavor is broad and generic.
+Challengers and examiners may instead argue that the relevant field of endeavor is broad and generic.
 The correct approach in any particular case is the one best supported by the facts and evidence.
 In other words, this test requires both accurate identification of and careful review of the relevant facts.

 The Reasonably Pertinent Test